 $15?
 What exactly am I getting for that?

 Besides the great feeling you will get for helping people, puppies and raccoons, you have a full afternoon and evening ahead of you!
-We have TBA Band and some of the best photo ops in town!
+We have The Reverend Horton Heat, the Dolly Rockers, and some of the best photo ops in town!
 Oh, and a shamble through our beautiful downtown!

 What’s the parking like?